What is Corporation Tax?

 Corporate Tax is applied throughout Spanish territory.
 For these purposes, the Spanish territory includes, in addition to the peninsular territory, the Balearic Islands, the Canary Islands, Ceuta and Melilla, those areas adjacent to the territorial waters over which Spain can exercise the rights that correspond to it, referring to the marine soil and subsoil, superjacent waters. and its natural resources, in accordance with Spanish legislation and international law.

-The provisions of the previous section will be understood without prejudice to the regional tax regimes of Concert and Economic Agreement in force, respectively, in the Historical Territories of the Autonomous Community of the Basque Country and in the Community Provincial Council of Navarra, and the provisions of the international treaties and conventions that have become part of the internal regulations (in relation to the joint taxation regime for the State Administration and the Provincial Councils).
-Foral of the Basque Country and/or of the Foral Community of Navarra, see Chapter 13 of this Practical Manual ).
+The provisions set forth in the preceding section shall be understood without prejudice to the tax regimes of Economic Agreement and Concert in force, respectively, in the Historical Territories of the Autonomous Community of the Basque Country and in the Foral Community of Navarre, and the provisions of the international treaties and agreements that have become part of the internal legal system (in relation to the Regime of joint taxation of the State Administration and the Provincial Councils of the Basque Country and/or the Foral Community of Navarre, consult Chapter 13 of this Practical Manual).